xMachete/natours/readme.md

-# creating readme file
+# Creating readme file

-This app is created by modern technologies
+This app is created by modern technologies Node.JS, Express, MongoDB and Mongoose